Communication Sciences and Disorders (MA Degree)

 As part of the NewYork-Presbyterian Iona School of Health Sciences, communication sciences and disorders students will develop the skills and experience needed for tomorrow’s workforce.

-Students will have the opportunity to do clinicals and rotations at NewYork-Presbyterian, ranked one of the top hospitals in the nation by U.S. News & World Report 2022-23.
-Iona students will also be considered for full-time positions within the NewYork-Presbyterian network upon graduation.
+Students have the opportunity to do clinicals and rotations at NewYork-Presbyterian, ranked one of the top hospitals in the nation by U.S. News & World Report 2022-23.
+Iona students are also considered for full-time positions within the NewYork-Presbyterian network upon graduation.

 Align your education with your career goals at the NewYork-Presbyterian Iona School of Health Sciences and earn a degree of tremendous value for your future.

 What You'll Learn

 As a CSD master’s student at Iona, you will gain a firm understanding of the normal processes of speech, language and hearing as well as the competence to diagnose and treat the full range of communicative disorders in all age groups.
 Our curriculum offers the knowledge and skills required to practice speech-language pathology in an effective, ethical and inclusive manner.
 As part of your master’s program, you will participate in hands-on clinical practicums and intern in professional settings in addition to engaging with faculty research and the more academic side of the communication sciences field.

 In our full-service Speech, Language and Hearing Clinic, you will gain hands-on experience assessing and serving clients for the greater New Rochelle, New York community.
 You will help provide services for child language delays, communicative disorders resulting from brain injury or stroke, articulation and many other communication issues under the guidance of licensed Speech-Language Pathologist faculty members certified by the American Speech-Language-Hearing Association (ASHA).